WXY604/LLM-based-causal-discovery/Readme.md

 ![Figure1.](images/framework.PNG)

-The following framework diagram (Figure 1) provides a more intuitive understanding of the entire workflow.
+The above framework diagram provides a more intuitive understanding of the entire workflow.

 The entire process can be summarized into several high-level stages: